 Do not patronize or support events that exploit tigers and tiger cubs (or any big cats.)

 If there’s an online article about a show coming to a mall, fair, or a circus employing animal acts, comment on it voicing your concern for the animals and your opposition to such shows.
 Share the information via Twitter and Facebook and ask others to do the same.
 You can also contact the venue to tell them you do not support such exhibitions of animal cruelty and abuse.
-If you do see a traveling exhibit, particularly one with cubs, report it to info@BigCatRescue.org
+If you do see a traveling exhibit, whether it be adult tigers or cubs, report it to info@BigCatRescue.org

 Share links to videos and articles about tigers to network the plights they face both in captivity and the wild – some of which have been included in this post.